New pig PK study sharpens the picture for matrine

 Merck’s new oral JAK inhibitor gives veterinarians another option for managing allergic itch in dogs.

-A new veterinary podcast episode highlights reversible sedation and local blocks for short procedures in dogs and cats.
+A new veterinary podcast episode highlights reversible, practical sedation strategies for short procedures in dogs and cats.

-A new review says next-generation live-attenuated VEEV vaccines may improve safety, stability, and protective immunity.
+A new review says next-generation live-attenuated VEEV vaccines may improve safety, stability, and outbreak readiness.

 Equine pain guidance is emphasizing earlier assessment, multimodal analgesia, and closer monitoring.